Loader

 • Gastrointestinal bleeding: This is the most common cause of vomiting blood.
 Gastrointestinal bleeding can be caused by ulcers, cancer, or other conditions that damage the lining of the stomach or intestines.

-• Esophageal varices: These are enlarged veins in the esophagus (the tube that carries food from your mouth to your stomach).
+• Oesophageal varices: These are enlarged veins in the esophagus (the tube that carries food from your mouth to your stomach).
 Esophageal varices can bleed if they rupture.

-• Mallory-Weiss tear: This is a tear in the lining of the esophagus or stomach that usually occurs after vomiting or coughing up blood.
+• Mallory-Weiss tears: This is a tear in the lining of the esophagus or stomach that usually occurs after vomiting or coughing up blood.
+This is another common reason for vomiting blood.

-• Cancer: tumors in the stomach or esophagus can sometimes bleed and cause vomiting blood.
+• Cancer: Tumors in the stomach or oesophagus can sometimes bleed and cause vomiting blood.

 Want to book a Blood Test?